skopp/kd/README.md

 After installing KD, you will have a `kd` executable to use everywhere.

+## Enabling BASH/ZSH Autocompletion

+KD has autocompletion feature for its modules.
+You can enable it writing the following command after install.

+    kd completion bash|sh

+or if you use ZSH you should write zsh instead of bash

+    kd completion zsh|sh

 ## Running

 You can run modules simply calling